Anatomy Of An Above-Ground Swimming Pool

 - Coating and painting that is used to seal the metal

-Above Ground Pool Wall Thickness
+Above-Ground Pool Wall Thickness

 Quality Of The Metal

-Coating On Above Ground Pool Walls
+Coating On Above-Ground Pool Walls

 Even the best metal will oxidize and rot out if it is left untreated.
 There is a lot of marketing talk when it comes to these coatings and paint jobs.
-Pool manufacturers trademark names to use for these coatings, so they can differentiate themselves from their competition.
+Pool manufacturers trademark names to use for these treatments so that they can differentiate themselves from their competition.
 Attempt to increase margins.

 Aluminum Pool Walls

 Nobody sells a thicker aluminum wall than Buster Crabbe / Aquasport Pools.
-It’s just a fact, I couldn’t say it, if it weren’t true.
+It’s just a fact; I couldn’t say it if it weren’t true.
 Since I use their walls for my pools too, nobody sells a thicker Aluminum wall than us.
-Pay more if you want, but you wont get a better pool.
+Pay more if you want, but you won’t get a better pool.